Frequently Asked Questions

 - If you're using spells, you'll probably want to raise Intelligence, to improve your spell power and reduce spell failure chances.

 - If you're using Stealth frequently to avoid monsters, are stabbing them, or you just want more evasion, you may want to raise Dexterity.
+Dex also boosts the power of Short Blades, Long Blades, and non-thrown ranged weapons as strength does for other melee weapons.

 If one or more of your stats is extremely low -- below about 5 -- you may want to raise it.
 It'll reduce the chances of getting that stat to zero, which causes a few severely debilitating effects.